togiberlin/roomy/README.md

-# HK Room Finder App
+# Roomy
-A hotel booking app, written in Ruby on Rails
+A room booking app, written in Ruby on Rails